eshaankrishna05/Two-Phase-MongoDB-Based-Product-Review-Analysis-System-/README.md

 - Terminate the MongoDB server:

     Once you're done, stop the MongoDB server by pressing Ctrl +C in the terminal window where it is running.

-# SOURCES OF INFORMATION:
-This is the place to acknowledge the use of any source of information beside the course textbook and/or class notes

-1. Python reference manual was used called geeksforgeeks.org and W3Schools

-# AI AGENT USE:
-If you have utilized any AI tools, such as ChatGPT, Deepseek, Claude, Gemini, or other similar AI platforms, you are required to provide more details in the AI Agent section.
-This should include the prompts you used and the responses you received from the model.
-If no AI tools were used, please include a statement confirming this.

-- No AI tools, such as ChatGPT, Deepseek, Claude, Gemini, or other similar AI platforms were used.